 acne - a skin condition that affects most people at some point

-- rapid mood swings, such as feeling very happy one minute and then very sad and weepy the next
+- rapid mood swings, such as feeling very happy one minute and very sad and weepy the next

 - further weight gain